 A gradual ascent to high altitude gives your body time to acclimate more smoothly, but few have the time to spend the night at lower elevation before beginning their vacation to the mountains.
 People often come directly from sea level to Breckenridge in one day, which is an ascent of 9,600 feet.
-We recommend breathing supplemental oxygen the day you arrive and throughout your stay to help you acclimate more smoothly and feel refreshed.
+We recommend breathing supplemental oxygen the day you arrive and throughout your stay to help you acclimate more smoothly.
 Why settle for Colorado’s thin air when you can get just as much oxygen as you do back home with one of our oxygen concentrators?

 Other than descending to lower altitude, supplemental oxygen is the most effective way to alleviate the symptoms of altitude sickness.